 (about 1/2 ounce)

-For the Hibiscus Berry Syrup: Combine the berries, water, and sugar in a small saucepan, use the back of a spoon to mash up the berries, and bring to a boil over high heat.
+Make The Hibiscus Berry Syrup: Combine the berries, water, and sugar in a small saucepan, use the back of a spoon to mash up the berries, and bring to a boil over high heat.
 Once the mixture boils, remove from heat and let steep until berry flavors come through, about 10 minutes.
 Add the tea and steep for 5 to 7 minutes, until the tart hibiscus flavor is apparent.
 Strain and press on the berry mixture to release juices.
 Set aside to cool slightly before using.

 If you live near a Latin market, you can buy dried hibiscus flowers in bulk; otherwise, this Passion Tea is a great substitute.

-For one cocktail: To make the margarita, combine the mezcal, 1 1/2 ounces hibiscus berry syrup, the lime juice, agave, and ginger liqueur in a cocktail shaker and fill with ice.
+Make One Margarita: To make the margarita, combine the mezcal, 1 1/2 ounces hibiscus berry syrup, the lime juice, agave, and ginger liqueur in a cocktail shaker and fill with ice.
 Shake well until chilled and frosty, about 15 to 20 seconds.
 Strain the margarita into a rocks glass filled with crushed ice.
 Garnish with a few raspberries and serve.

 Connect With Salt & Wind Travel